Ongoing financial help from the government, supporting business owners through Covid-19

 Read more …

 Many of us, not all of course, have enjoyed a comfortable lifestyle over the last 5 years.
 For those with high Fixed Rate mortgages ending in this period will have switched to a low variable rate and benefitted from significantly lower mortgage payments.
-Purchases on Credit Cards will have been done so at relatively low rates and for many of us life after the recession has recovered nicely.
-However, with Interest Rates likely to rise in the near future what can be expected particularly for those going through divorce?

 Read more …

 Mortgage Capacity Assessments can be used to explore a range of financial scenarios and provide an accurate, realistic and educated outlook of future mortgage capacity.
 There are many different ways in which changes to financial circumstances can affect an individual’s ability to obtain a mortgage.
-The following scenario considers the effect the location of employment may have on mortgage borrowing:

 Read more …